lorancou/progfolio/README.md

 --------------------------------------------------------------------------------

 Prerequisites:
-- Web server with PHP5 support
+- Web server with PHP support
-- MySQL server (version >= 5.0)
+- Database server (compatible with PHP PDO)

-Rename the following files:
+Copy all the files to the webserver, and rename the following ones:
 - php/config.inc.php.template -> php/config.inc.php
 - php/config-en.inc.php.template -> php/config-en.inc.php
 - php/config-fr.inc.php.template -> php/config-fr.inc.php

+Make sure you set proper permissions on these so that nobody can read password.

 Enter the connection info for your database in the first one.
-Make sure you also set proper permissions on this file so that nobody can read your plain text password.
-Then import db/structure.sql in your database (using phpmyadmin for instance).
+Then import db/structure.sql in it (using phpmyadmin for instance).
 It's ready!
 Just open index.php in a browser.
-Contact me for troubleshooting.
+Contact me fortroubleshooting.

 Known issues
 ---------------------------------------------------------------------------------